Michael Dean, Ph.D.

 GAITHERSBURG MD 20877

-Dr. Dean is broadly interested in inherited (germline) genetic variation, somatic mutations in tumors, and the combined effect of both on cancer risk, progression, and response to therapy.
+Dr. Michael Dean is broadly interested in inherited (germline) genetic variation, somatic mutations in tumors, and the combined effect of both on cancer risk, progression, and response to therapy.
 While part of the Center for Cancer Research, Dr. Dean participated in cloning genes (PTCH, VHL) involved in inherited cancers; characterized common variants associated with cancer; and sequenced the genomes of tumors to identify genes commonly altered.
-As Chief of LTG, Dr. Dean is expanding his work on unlocking the mechanisms through which genetic alterations affect cancer risk.
+In the Laboratory of Translational Genomics (LTG), Dr. Dean is continuing his work on unlocking the mechanisms through which genetic alterations affect cancer risk.
 By evaluating the genetic factors of tumor as well as host, Dr. Dean is determining new biomarkers for early detection and treatment.
 He also continues his investigations into the genetic components of cancer health disparities in the U.S. and in Latin America.

 Association to Function

 Genome-wide association studies have been completed on most major cancer types and have revealed many chromosome regions that influence cancer risk.
 We have focused on a region including the MSMB and NCOA4 genes associated with prostate cancer, and demonstrated complex regulation of expression and splicing of these genes.
-We are also studying variations in the TET2 gene associated with prostate cancer.
-TET2 is a gene mutated frequently in leukemia, and plays a role in modifications of DNA that control gene expression.
+We are also studying variations associated with renal cell cancer risk to understand their function.

 Global Health and Cancer

 Cancer is increasingly a global health problem.
-We have established several studies in Latin America.
-A study of pediatric cancer seeks to understand the significant health disparity in the diagnosis of cancer among the indigenous Mayan children of Guatemala.
-And studies of cervical and breast cancer in Guatemala, Nicaragua, Mexico and Venezuela are yielding important genetic differences as well as potential environmental factors.
+We have established studies of cervical and breast cancer in Guatemala, Nicaragua, Mexico and Venezuela, which are yielding important genetic differences as well as potential environmental factors.

 For common cancers among adults, we are investigating the reasons behind the very high rates of cervical cancer in the region.
 We apply a molecular and genomic approach to this question, analyzing cancer tissue, blood samples, and standard epidemiological information on cases as well as genome sequencing.

-Dr. Michael Dean is the Chief of the Laboratory of Translational Genomics.
+Dr. Dean is a senior investigator in the Laboratory of Translational Genomics.
 He obtained his Ph.D. from the Biochemistry Department at the Boston University School of Medicine.
 He performed his postdoctoral studies at the National Cancer Institute, Center for Cancer Research (CCR), on the MET oncogene and cystic fibrosis gene.
 He is a member of the American Society of Human Genetics, Centre d'Etude du Polymorphisme Humaine (CEPH), the Human Genome Organization (HUGO), and an adjunct faculty member at Hood College.
 Before joining DCEG in 2015, Dr. Dean led the Human Genetics Section of the Cancer and Inflammation Program within CCR.

 Rommens JM, Iannuzzi MC, Kerem B, Drumm ML, Melmer G, Dean M, Rozmahel R, Cole JL, Kennedy D, Hidaka N. Identification of the cystic fibrosis gene: chromosome walking and jumping.
 Science.
 1989;245(4922):1059-65.